The right choice of rubber granulate is key to your success

-Is there a risk of soil and water contamination from a synthetic turf pitch?
+Is there a risk of water contamination from a synthetic turf field?

 Is the ball rebound the same as on natural turf?

-Yes.
-The specification of artificial turf is composed accurately to simulate the rebound of natural turf.
+The specification of synthetic turf is composed in order to simulate exactly the same rebound as on natural turf.

-Are passes between players faster or slower on a synthetic turf pitch?
+Are passes between players faster or slower on a synthetic turf field?

 Most soccer players claim that ball speed is the same.
 A few players claim that the ball passes slightly faster on synthetic turf.